The Enrollment Services One-Stop Center is located in Lipka Hall at the corner of 14th and Potter Streets.

 - How do I get a parking permit?

 - Can I take summer classes?

-The Office of Student Financial Services will guide you through the financial aid process and help make a Widener degree accessible.
+The Office of Financial Aid Services will guide you through the financial aid process and help make a Widener degree accessible.

 Office of the Registrar